hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 This will invoke the method `take_damage` on `oEnemy` and access some damage value on the caller using `other`.

-If you would prefer a more functional solution to looping over objects in GameMaker then take a look at the method `for_object` in [Appendix D](/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md#d-convenience-methods).
+If you would prefer a more functional solution to looping over objects in GameMaker then take a look at the method `for_objects` in the [Method Reference](/method-reference/method-reference.md#for_objects).
 This is a wrapper around `with` that applies a callback function to each object.

 It makes use of the `with` statement to provide the fast looping logic but ensures that the callback function is run in the same context that it was written in.
 This allows us to access our own variables on `self` rather than `other`.